-The terms “carrying on business in Thai- land” and “having a permanent establishment in Thailand” are important to foreign companies with regard to taxation.
-It might depend on these two terms whether or not income or profit tax has to be paid in Thai- land.
+The terms “carrying on business in Thailand” and “having a permanent establishment in Thailand” are important to foreign companies regarding taxation.
+It might depend on these two terms whether income or profit tax has to be paid in Thailand.

 In general, a foreign company is responsible to pay corporate income tax if it carries on business in Thailand.

-In case the foreign company has its head- quarters registered in a country that has entered into a Double Tax Agreement (“DTA”) with Thailand, such company is liable to pay corporate income tax only if it has a permanent establishment in Thailand (“PE”), according to the conditions under DTAs between Thailand and the contracting states.
+In case the foreign company has its headquarters registered in a country that has entered into a Double Tax Agreement (“DTA”) with Thailand, such company is liable to pay corporate income tax only if it has a permanent establishment in Thailand (“PE”), according to the conditions under DTAs between Thailand and the contracting states.

 II.
 “Carrying on Business in Thailand”

-Whenever a foreign company has a branch in Thailand, the Revenue Department of Thailand usually states that the foreign company has to pay corporate income tax (Section 66 para 2 of the Revenue Code (“RC”).
+Whenever a foreign company has a branch in Thailand, the Revenue Department of Thailand usually states that the foreign company must pay corporate income tax (Section 66 para 2 of the Revenue Code (“RC”).

-According to Section 76 bis of the RC, a foreign company is treated as carrying on business if
+According to Section 76 bis of the RC, a foreign company is treated as carrying on business in Thailand if

-ii. the actions of the agents or employees are an important factor to the foreign company in deriving income in Thailand.
+the actions of that agent or employee are an important factor to the foreign company in deriving income in Thailand.
 An important factor is usually given if:

-The agent or employee comes to sign a sales contract (even if just one time) on behalf of the foreign company with a Thai company in Thailand, or
+- The agent or employee comes to sign a sale contract (even if just once) on behalf of the foreign company with a Thai company in Thailand, OR

-On the other hand, an important factor can be assumed if employees or representatives come to provide services on behalf of a foreign company in Thailand and the nature of the services provided is related to the installation of machines or the construction of buildings for the benefit of customers in Thailand.
+On the other hand, an important factor can be assumed if employees or representatives come to provide services on behalf of a foreign company in Thailand and the nature of the services provided is related, e. g., to the installation of machines or the construction of buildings for the benefit of customers in Thailand.
 The performance of service as such can constitute PE in Thailand.

 III.
-“Having a Permanent Establishment (PE) in Thailand”
+“Having a Permanent Establishment (PE) in Thailand according to various DTAs”

-According to the DTA, an “Asset PE” is given if it matches the following specifications:
+According to the DTAs, an “Asset PE” is given if it matches the following specifications: